basit43/basit43/README.md

 Software Engineer focused on **Mobile Systems, Backend Infrastructure, and Applied AI**

-2+ years of experience building and shipping **production mobile applications used by real users**.
+Almost 3 years of experience building and shipping **production mobile applications used by real users**.

 I enjoy building systems end-to-end — from **mobile interfaces and backend services to AI-powered tools and system experiments**.